Brazil: Pantanal Photo Tour

 Day 4: Pousada Puival to Pouso Alegre

-We’ll swap one great location for another as we work south along the Transpantaneira.
-Pouso Alegre’s status has increased in recent years, as its reputation as the place to see, and photograph, the impressive Giant Anteater, has grown, and this will be our major target.
+We’ll swap one great location for another as we work south along the Transpantanal Highway.
+Pouso Alegre is another Pantanal lodge that has become well known as a great place to see and photograph the impressive Giant Anteater, and this will be our major target.
 Pouso Alegre is in fact a haven for many rare mammals, as it has pristine habitats lacking in many other Pantanal lodges, with mammals like Giant Armadillo, Ocelot, and Crab-eating Fox all known to be there.
-Of course, birds are plentiful too, and some of the classic Pantanal birds are here, like Hyacinth Macaw, Toco Toucan, Red-headed and Yellow-billed Cardinals, and even the secretive Agami Heron stalks the waterways on site.
+Of course, birds are plentiful too, and some of the classic Pantanal birds are here, like Hyacinth Macaw, Toco Toucan, Red-crested and Yellow-billed Cardinals, and even the secretive Agami Heron stalks the waterways on site.
 A single night will be spent at Pouso Alegre.

 Traveling south along the Transpantanal Highway can get us some truly great photo opportunities.
 Some sections of the highway are lined with literally thousands of caimans as well as waterbirds as far as the eye can see.
 Yellow-billed and Large-billed Terns flit over the isolated pools offering great chances to practice flight shots.
-We’ll arrive at our next lodge for lunch.
-We’ll stay at one of several lodges in the area depending on availability and river conditions.
+We’ll arrive at our next lodge by early to mid afternoon, where we stay for two nights.
 Boat trips on the Pixaim River are the undoubted highlight of a stay at this lodge.
 Experienced boat drivers know how to get up close and personal with numerous herons (with luck both Agami and Boat-billed among the more common species), Sunbittern, Sungrebe, up to five species of kingfisher, Giant Otters, and maybe even a Brazilian Tapir.
 The lodge area itself is an oasis full of birds any time of the day, and feeders bring in Chestnut-eared Aracari, Orange-backed Troupial, Grayish Saltator, Grayish Paywing, and others.
 Gallery forest along the river is difficult for photography, but some may want to give it a shot since it offers an escape from the blazing sun.
 With persistence and the help of your guide you have chances for great birds like Pale-crested Woodpecker and Helmeted Manakin, or monkeys including Brown Capuchin and Silvery Marmoset.

 Days 7-9: Porto Jofre and Jaguar Search